Using Security Labels for Directory Access and Replication Control Performance Measurements over HF Radio

 - X.500 DISP (Directory Information Shadowing Protocol).
 This protocol is ideal for managed replication, and provides high performance, digital signatures of replicated data, efficient link utilization and low latency.

 - Directory Synchronization products, such as Isode's Sodium Sync, which are useful when data transformation is needed at the same time.
-See [Replicating and Synchronizing Data Between Directory Servers] for a discussion of which replication technique is preferable.
 Directory Synchronization will work by connecting to the supplying directory as a user associated with the replication link, and thus having the Security Clearance of the replication link.
 Thus, normal access controls will enforce the correct replication access control.

 An issue that needs to be considered with replication is handling of the Security Labels that are associated with the data being replicated.
 There are three basic options, set out in the table below: